AndreasMadsen/immortal/README.md

 * **stategy:** this can be `development`, `unattached` or `daemon`.
 * **monitor:** path or name of module where a monitor module exist, this will default to an simple monitor module there already exist.
 But it will simply log the output to a file, should you wish anything more you will have to create you own.
+You can also set it to `null` then the output won't be logged.
 * **options:** this are extra options parsed to the monitor object.

 Note when using the default monitor the `options` object must contain a `output` property